mk965/asset-price-mcp/README.md

 Many code editors and other AI clients use configuration files to manage MCP servers.

-You can configure the `assets-price-mcp` server by adding the following to your configuration file.
+You can configure the `asset-price-mcp` server by adding the following to your configuration file.

 ### Installing via Smithery